Fill your College Details

 number: 80

-This Ingress resource will direct traffic coming to example.com/service1 to service1 and traffic to example.com/service2 to service2.
+This Ingress resource will redirect traffic going to example.com/service1 to service1 and traffic going to example.com/service2 to service2.

 2. What is a Namespace in Kubernetes?
 Name the Initial Namespaces From Which Kubernetes Starts.

-A Namespace in Kubernetes is a logical partition of cluster resources, which allows users to group resources together.
-It provides a mechanism for isolating and managing resources within a single cluster.
-Namespaces are commonly used to separate environments (like dev, staging, and production) or different teams' workloads.
+A Namespace in Kubernetes is a logical partition of cluster resources that enables users to group resources together.
+This understanding leads to a realization that resource isolation in Kubernetes is possible, allowing resources to cohabit within a single cluster, but have different namespaces and resource separation.
+In Kubernetes, namespaces are used to isolate environments (for example, in dev, staging, and production) or workloads used by different teams or groups of engineers.

 Key Concepts:

-• Resource Isolation: Namespaces allow for the isolation of resources within a cluster, meaning that different namespaces can have their own resources (pods, services, deployments, etc.) that won't conflict with those in other namespaces.
+• Isolation of Resources: Namespaces are a method of resource isolation within a cluster whereby namespaces can have their own resources (pods, services, deployments, etc.) that will not collide or conflict with resources in other namespaces.

 Default Namespaces:

-When a Kubernetes cluster is set up, it starts with the following initial namespaces:
+When a Kubernetes cluster is created, it comes with some standard namespaces such as:

-2. kube-system: Contains resources managed by Kubernetes itself, such as the kube-dns, kube-proxy, and other internal services.
+• kube-system: This namespace holds internal resources managed by Kubernetes like kube-dns, kube-proxy, and other resources that are internal to Kubernetes.

-Namespaces allow Kubernetes users to have multiple isolated environments within the same cluster, which helps in managing workloads and access control for large-scale applications.
+Namespaces in Kubernetes allow users to create multiple isolated environments in the same cluster when needed, to help manage the requests and user access for large applications.

 3. Explain the Use of Labels and Selectors in Kubernetes.

-Labels and Selectors are powerful tools in Kubernetes for organising and selecting resources based on key-value pairs.
+Labels and Selectors in Kubernetes give users large amounts of power to manage and select resources using key-value pairs.

-A label is a key-value pair attached to a Kubernetes object (such as a pod, service, or deployment) that helps identify, categorise, and organise these objects.
+• Labels: A label is a key-value pair, which is attached to a Kubernetes object (pod, service, deployment etc.), that helps in identifying, categorising and organizing those objects.

-• Purpose: Labels are used to organise objects and allow operations on them.
-Labels provide additional metadata that can be used for selection, filtering, and grouping.
+• Labels' purpose: Labels are used to organise objects and allow you to perform operations on them.
+Labels effectively provide additional meta-data that can be used for filtering, selecting, and grouping.

-• Syntax: Labels are key-value pairs where the key is a string, and the value is an optional string.
-For example: app: frontend, env: production.
+• Syntax: Labels are key-value pairs, where key is considered a string and value is an optional string; for example: app: frontend, env: production.

-• Usage: You can assign labels to any object, such as Pods, Services, or Nodes, and use them to group resources or apply updates selectively.
+• Usage: Labels can be attached to any object, such as Pods, Services or Nodes, etc. and can be used to group together resources or apply selective updates.

 Example of a Label: